 Why the weights are independent

-This is the cleanest illustration of why the virtual ground is so powerful.
+The virtual ground is what makes this work.
 Every input branch terminates at the same fixed node that draws no current and that no branch can disturb.
-So the current in branch is — determined only by that input and that resistor, with zero coupling to the other branches.
+So the current in branch is , set only by that input and that resistor, with zero coupling to the other branches.
 The virtual ground lets you superpose currents at the node without the voltages interacting.
 Change and only the weight moves; the weight is untouched.
-Without the virtual ground (e.g. tying the inputs to a plain resistor network) the branches would load each other and the weights would be a tangled coupled system.
-[Background from general knowledge, not the source PDF] This independence is why the summer is the heart of an audio mixer (each channel a separate fader) and of a binary-weighted Digital-to-analog converter (resistors in powers of two reconstruct a number from its bits).
+Without it (e.g. tying the inputs to a plain resistor network) the branches would load each other and the weights would be a coupled mess.
+This independence is why the summer shows up as an audio mixer (each channel a separate fader) and as a binary-weighted Digital-to-analog converter (resistors in powers of two reconstruct a number from its bits).